 If you entered the service:

 All of these retirement systems have a common thread: if you stay in the armed forces for 20 or more years, you are eligible to receive a pension based on a percentage of your basic pay, and if you stay in for a 40 years, you are eligible for 100% of your basic pay.
 But that's where the similarities end and the confusion really begins, because each of these systems determines your amount of pension differently.

 There are four major differences between the retirement systems.
 If you joined the military after August of 1986 you especially need to thoroughly understand these differences, because when you reach the 15 year mark in your military career you will have to make a choice of a lifetime about which plan you want for yourself.

 The major differences are the basis for determining your highest earnings, the multiplier, the Cost of Living Adjustment, and the Career Status Bonus.

-Although you have no choice in the basis for calculating your basic pay, it is a very important detail.
+Although you have no choice in the basis for calculating your retirement pay, it is a very important detail.
 For instance the Final Pay retirement system bases the amount of pension on a member's last month of pay.

 For Example: if you retired at twenty years of service on the final Pay retirement system, you received 50% of your final months pay as your pension, and that percentage increases by 2.5% for each additional year of service.